tgirke/systemPipeR/index.md

 tutorials will be provided to maximize the educational outreach of the activities.

-The specific aims of this project are: (AIM 1) Enhancements to systemPipeR?s user interface and the workflow design framework will greatly simplify the process of running workflows, generating automated reports and designing new workflows.
+The specific aims of this project are: (AIM 1) Enhancements to systemPipeR's user interface and the workflow design framework will greatly simplify the process of running workflows, generating automated reports and designing new workflows.
 It will also improve user-friendliness to make systemPipeR equally